guoyunhe/react-vitals/README.md

 React components, hooks and utilities to improve web vitals scores (FCP, LCP, CLS, INP)

-## AfterVitals
+## AfterLCP

-The `<AfterVitals/>` component delay the rendering of children, to not affect FCP, LCP and CLS.
+The `<AfterLCP/>` component delay the rendering of children, to not affect FCP, LCP and CLS.
 It is useful for non-important and even annoying content, like advertise blocks, survey popups, etc.

 However, not all browsers support Web Vitals APIs.
 When these APIs are not available, the content